shreyashankar/gpt3-sandbox/README.md

 4. To add your secret key: create a file anywhere on your computer called `openai.cfg` with the contents `OPENAI_KEY=$YOUR_SECRET_KEY`, where `$YOUR_SECRET_KEY` looks something like `'sk-somerandomcharacters'`.
 If you are unsure what your secret key is, navigate to the [API docs](https://beta.openai.com/developer-quickstart) and copy the token displayed next to the "secret" key type.
 5. Set your environment variable to read the secret key: run `export OPENAI_CONFIG=/path/to/config/openai.cfg`

-To verify that your environment is set up properly, navigate to one of the scripts in the `examples` directory.
-Run one of them:
+To verify that your environment is set up properly, run one of the scripts in the `examples` directory:

-`python run_latex_app.py`
+`python examples/run_latex_app.py`

 A new tab should pop up in your browser, and you should be able to interact with the UI!
 To stop this app, run ctrl-c or command-c in your terminal.